ArticulatedControl17/truck_master/README.md

 ## What is this repository for? ##
-For regulating commands to the hardware API, choosing between manual and automatic
+For regulating commands to the hardware API, choosing between manual and automatic.
+Also a central hub for the truck project

+## Installation ##

+* Download this [script](https://drive.google.com/open?id=0BxRJZY1j9wVVQUFOTUxBc2ZZaXc), which downloads ROS, creates a new catkin workspace and clones down all the repositories you need.
+If you don't need to do all this, just comment out the lines you don't want to run

+    * Put the file where you want to create the new workspace and run it

+          `cd path/to/trucker`

+          `./trucker`

 # How to run the truck #

 ## 0. You will need: ##
 * The truck
-* A box to place it on, elevating the back wheels, so it doesn't drive off when starting
-* Hdmi cable
 * Charged batteries
 * A powerbank to power the pi while driving.
 * Xbox or PS3 controller
-* Laptop with ROS installed
+* Laptop with ROS installed and the right repos (see installation above)
-* All the latest versions of the repositories needed
-    * Download this [script](https://drive.google.com/open?id=0BxRJZY1j9wVVMDBwVDBBRG12cTA), which creates a new catkin workspace and clones down all the repositories you need

-    * Put the file where you want to create the new workspace and source it

-          `cd path/to/trucker`

-          `source ./trucker`

-* Ackermann_msgs and Joy packages installed:

-    `sudo apt-get update && sudo apt-get upgrade`

-    `sudo apt-get install ros-kinetic-ackermann-msgs`

-    `sudo apt-get install ros-kinetic-joy`

 * Connect to vnet on the truck and the laptop
 * To get access to internet while connected to the vnet wifi you need to give Thomas the MAC-address for your computer.
 This is not needed to run the truck but will make your life easier

 ## 1. The truck ##
-   * Turn off battery
-   * Boot the Raspberry PI with HDMI plugged in, by plugging in the powerbank.
-(Don't forget to turn on projector)
+   * Boot the Pi by plugging in the powerbank
-   * Shortly after, turn on the batteries
+   * Turn on the motor
-   * Wait for it to boot, open two terminal windows, run `roscore` and in the other `rosrun truck_hw_api cmd_node.py`
+   * Wait for it to boot, run `roslaunch truck_hw_api hw_api.launch`
         - This can be done by connecting to the truck via ssh `ssh pi@TRUCK_IP` and then running the commands above

 ## 2. The camera-system: ##